 Lay Eucharistic Ministers (LEMs): The LEMs consist of communicants in good standing, who are approved by, and serve under the direction of the Rector.
 They participate regularly in the Sunday morning services, and at other times such as the Daily Offices, the Stations of the Cross, funerals, Holy Week services, etc. Mike Elston, Coordinator

 Music of Pohick: Music plays an important part in the worship of God, amplifying the lectionary, supporting the liturgy, calling all to prayer, and inspiring and encouraging those present to faithfully live their Christian calls in the world.
-Linda Wilberger Egan, Minister of Music
+David Leahey, Minister of Music.

 Look below for opportunities to participate with other musicians and learn and grow your own musical skills during this pandemic time, when group rehearsals and liturgy participation are suspended.

 New members of all the Pohick music groups are always welcome.
 This may be the time to explore your own musical skills.
 Click here to learn more about the Music of Pohick Church.